excellenteasy/grunt-pathfinder/README.md

 Type: `String`

 The template file will be parsed using `grunt.template` and the found file paths will be passed as data.
 The `paths` array is available in your template file.

+### Events
+`grunt-pathfinder` emits and events using `grunt.event.emit` called `pathfinder-paths`.
+If you listen on this event, you can manipulate the paths array (e.g. filter it) and save it before it gets passed to the template.
+A use case of this is the [importless][] example config in the [Gruntfile](https://github.com/excellenteasy/grunt-pathfinder/blob/master/Gruntfile.coffee#L16-22).